everythingfunctional/veggies/README.md

 of the build system which generates this program can be used as a standalone program that accepts as command line arguments the name of the generator program and the list of files containing the tests, but it makes the same assumptions.

+The generated driver program uses the function `testThat` to combine all of the tests provided by the *`test_`*`something` functions into a single collection, and then calls the subroutine `runTests` with that collection.
+So, even manually writing and maintaining the driver program wouldn't be _too_ bad.

+The driver program accepts a handful of command line arguments for controlling the outputs from the tests.
+This is done inside the `runTests` subroutine, so even manually or otherwise generated driver programs can use this functionality.
+The `-q` or `--quiet` command line flag can be used to suppress the initial report of the tests that will be executed.
+The `-v` or `--verbose` flag can be used to report the results of *all* of the assertions made when running the tests, instead of just the failing ones.
+Finally, the `-f` or `--filter` flag can be used to provide a filter string to select which tests should be run.
+Any test case or collection whose description contains the given string will be included in the tests that are run.